 Unconditional love sounds like an easy concept to understand.
 We toss around the word lightly, though, not really thinking of what it really entails.
-It isn't always easy, and it may not come naturally.
-You have to choose to love unconditionally if you want to maintain it over time.
-You have to commit to unconditional love if you want to make it through the hard times.
+It isn’t always easy, and it may not come naturally.
+You have to choose to love unconditionally if you want to maintain a healthy relationship over time.
+You have to commit to unconditional, mature love if you want to make it through the hard times.
 So, what is it?

 What Is Love?

 Before you can understand unconditional love, you need to have a firm grasp of what love is in general.
-If you've ever discussed what love is with a group of friends, you probably noticed that everybody seems to have their own unique view of the subject.
+If you’ve ever discussed what love is with a group of friends or within different relationships, you probably noticed that everybody seems to have their own unique view of the subject.

 For most people, love isn’t love without loving actions.
 So, it’s also a type of behavior.
 Some people say love transcends time and space.
 Others say it’s a social construct or an idea brought to us through advertising and the media.

 R.J.
 Sternberg suggests, in his triangular theory of love, that love is a combination of intimacy, passion, and commitment.
 The roles of each factor depending on the type of relationship.
 You can love a romantic partner, a parent, a child, a sibling, or a friend.
 If altruistic love exists, you can theoretically love everyone in the world.

 Conditional love is a type of love that you give according to what you believe someone deserves.
 You give it when someone behaves in ways you like or expect.
 They do what you want them to do or give you what you want to have.
 Then, if they ever fail to give that to you, you withdraw your feelings of affection and passion and your acts of love and intimacy.